stackitcloud/terraform-provider-stackit/README.md

 The underlying API is not stable yet and could change in the future.
 If you don't need these fields, don't set the experiment flag `network`, to use the stable api.

+#### `dremio`

+Enables the usage and provisioning of STACKIT Dremio resources.
+The STACKIT Dremio API is currently in alpha state.
+The fields of the resources are still subject to change.

 ## Acceptance Tests

 > [!WARNING]